Did you wake up with a roof over your head this morning?

 We value gadgets over the essentials.

 That’s because labor has done its job and done it well.

 We rarely give what they do a second thought.
 Labor and what it produces is taken for granted.

-In fact, it is taken for granted so much that experts project we will soon experience a shortage of skilled workers in the non-tech sectors as more and more carpenters, welders, diesel mechanics, miners, and others reach retirement age.
+In fact, it is taken for granted so much that experts project we will soon experience a shortage of skilled workers in the non-the sectors as more and more carpenters, welders, diesel mechanics, miners, and others reach retirement age.

-Already Manteca-Lathrop-Stockton area fabrication firms have to rely on skilled foreign workers from Mexico to fill critical welding jobs as there are few trained young people and even fewer that want to get into such fields.
+Already Manteca-Lathrop-Stockton area fabrication firms have to rely on skilled foreign workers from Mexico to fill critical welding jobs as there are few trained young people and even fewer that want to go into such fields.

 There is great honor in labor as well as value.

 To be a success, support a family, and contribute to America’s prosperity you don’t have to be an engineer or have a white collar job.